zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/CRISPR-analysis_1.0/README.md

  intRb1345_13|intR|-15.26|21.31|-0.71|0.23
  ...|...|...|...|...|...

- 3. **Phenotype level (only need to focus on this level if you are not a developer)** (information of one phenotype (selective condition normalized by the control condition), under combined_condition_level directory)
+ 3. **Phenotype level (only need to focus on this level if you are not a developer)** (information of one phenotype (selective condition normalized by the control condition), under combined_condition_level directory).
+N files, N = number of 'stress'(selective) conditions in experiment design file.

   3.1 relative_abundnace_change = Log2 (read count selective condition / read count control condition)